makeabledk/laravel-eloquent-status/readme.md

 Approval::status(new ApprovalStatus('pending'))->get();
 ```

-Notice how this is very close to just calling a scope like we're used to: `Approval::pending()`.
+Again, notice how this is very close to just calling a scope like we're used to: `Approval::pending()`.

-However, there are som benefits to this new approach.
+However there are som benefits to this new approach.
 For instance, we can only query against valid statuses.

 ```php
 Approval::status(new ApprovalStatus('something-else'))->get(); // throws exception
 ```

-This makes it convenient and safe to accept a raw status from a GET filter in your controller and return the result with no further validation or if-switches.
+For instance this makes it convenient and safe to accept a raw status from a GET filter in your controller and return the result with no further validation or if-switches.

 ### Checking model status